One-On-One Nutrition Consultations

-- Not using tobacco or abusing drugs and alcohol
+- Not using tobacco or abusing drugs or alcohol

 Nutrition and cancer research is still in its early stages, therefore you may find it difficult to sort out dependable, science-based advice from misinformation and myth.
 Before you try any supplement or herb on your own, talk with your doctor about the risk of it interfering with your cancer treatment.
 For example:

-St. John's wort, an herbal product used to treat depression, reduces the effectiveness of imatinib (a drug used to treat chronic myeloid leukemia and Philadelphia-positive acute lymphoblastic leukemia).
+- St. John's wort, an herbal product used to treat depression, reduces the effectiveness of imatinib (Gleevec®), a drug used to treat chronic myeloid leukemia and Philadelphia-positive acute lymphoblastic leukemia.
 Talk with your doctor about safe treatment options for depression.

-- Download or order The Leukemia & Lymphoma Society’s free fact sheet, Food and Nutrition Facts.
+- Download or order The Leukemia & Lymphoma Society’s booklets